-Step 4: Add the coconut milk, and bring the mixture to simmer over medium low heat (level 4).
-Allow to simmer for about 15-20 minutes, until the squash is softened.
+Step 4: Add the coconut milk, and bring the mixture to a simmer over medium-low heat (level 4).
+Allow simmering for about 15-20 minutes, until the squash is softened.

 Step 5: Return chicken into the curry, and simmer for 2-3 minutes.